DaveCrown/vmware-kb82374/README.md

-# vmware-kb82374 Workaround for CVE-2021-21972 and CVE-2021-21973
+# vmware-kb83829 Workaround for CVE-2021-21972, CVE-2021-21973, CVE-2021-21985, CVE-2021-21986
 ## Description
-Sets the vRops HTML5 vCenter plugin to incomptatable as a work around per the KB.
+Disable and enables vulernble.
+HTML5 vCenter plugin to incomptatable as a work around per the KB.
 If you want the knowledge base articles, see the [Reference Section](#Reference)
 ### The Play's workflow
 1. SSH's in to the VC and sets the vrops plugin to incompatible.
 2. Restarts the vsphere-ui service if a change was made